 The IPSA-Concordia Summer School in Applied Diplomacy course objective is to combine theory and practice by prominent scholars and diplomats, for the benefit of the participants from around the world.

-Students will attend two (2) or three (3) classes per day on Zoom, mixing discussions on the theory and practice of diplomacy as it has changed over time, complemented with a practical hands-on Diplomacy Lab to collaborate on actual case studies as teams.
+Students will attend two (2) or three (3) classes per day at the Concordia University downtown campus, mixing discussions on the theory and practice of diplomacy as it has changed over time, complemented with a practical hands-on Diplomacy Lab to collaborate on actual case studies as teams.
 The best Diplomacy Lab team will be invited to the next IPSA World Congress of Political Science to organize a panel and present their research.

 Introduction: The Evolution of Diplomacy